 |Driver's License Required||

 Acceptable driving record.
-You must provide your Employment Driving Record from each state you have lived in from the past three years.
-You can get your Employment Driving Record from your local DOL or Washington residents online at :
+You must provide your FULL Driving Record from each state you have lived in from the past three years.
+You can get your FULL Driving Record Abstract from your local DOL or Washington residents online at :

 |Felony Conviction(s) as an Adult||Convictions will be evaluated on a case by case basis for severity and length of time since conviction.|

 |Ability to Read & Write the English Language||Yes|